hambosto/sweetbyte/README.md

 | `streaming`       | Manages concurrent, chunk-based file processing with a worker pool.      |
 | `ui`              | Provides UI components like interactive prompts, progress bars, and banners. |
 | `utils`           | Contains miscellaneous helper functions.                                 |

+## 🛡️ Security Considerations

+SweetByte is designed with a strong focus on security.
+However, it's important to be aware of the following considerations:

+- **Password Strength:** The security of your encrypted files depends heavily on the strength of your password.
+Use a long, complex, and unique password to protect against brute-force attacks.
+- **Secure Environment:** Run SweetByte in a secure environment.
+If your system is compromised with malware, your password could be stolen, and your encrypted files could be decrypted.
+- **Source File Deletion:** The `--delete-source` and `--secure-delete` options are provided for convenience.
+However, secure file deletion is a complex problem that depends on the underlying hardware and operating system.
+While SweetByte takes measures to overwrite the source file with random data, it cannot guarantee that the file is unrecoverable.
+- **Side-Channel Attacks:** While SweetByte uses modern, secure ciphers, it's not immune to side-channel attacks.
+These attacks are beyond the scope of this tool and require physical access to the machine.

 ## 🤝 Contributing